lmacakova/applied_statistics/README.md

 Use the scipy.stats.shapiro() function to test whether your sample came from a normal distribution.
 Explain the results and output.

 Plot a histogram of your values and plot the corresponding normal distribution probability density function on top of it.

+### Task 3: t-Test Calculation
+Consider the following dataset containing resting heart rates for patients before and after embarking on a two-week exercise program.

+Patient ID	0	1	2	3	4	5	6	7	8	9
+Before	63	68	70	64	74	67	70	57	66	65
+After	64	64	68	64	73	70	72	54	61	63
+Calculate the t-statistic based on this data set, using Python.
+Compare it to the value given by scipy.stats.
+Explain your work and list any sources used.